Dolores, Eastern Samar

-Dolores (IPA: [ˌdoˈlorɛs]), officially the Municipality of Dolores (Bungto han Dolores; Bayan ng Dolores), is a 3rd class municipality in the province of Eastern Samar, Philippines.
+Dolores (IPA: [ˌdoˈlorɛs]), officially the Municipality of Dolores (Bungto han Dolores; Bayan ng Dolores), is a municipality in the province of Eastern Samar, Philippines.
 According to the 2020 census, it has a population of 44,626 people.

 Dolores is a coastal town bounded on the east by the Pacific Ocean in the Eastern Visayas region of the Philippines.
 It has many beaches and small islands.
 Most of the populace speak and understand English.

 History

 In 1948, the barrios of Can-avid, Carolina, Barok, Cansangaya, Mabuhay, Camantang, Canilay, Pandol and Balagon, formerly part of this town, were separated into the municipality of Can-avid, Eastern Samar, by virtue of Republic Act No. 264.

 Geography

 Barangays

 Dolores is politically subdivided into 46 barangays.
+Each barangay consists of puroks and some have sitios.